* UnitedHealth profit falls, shares drop

 * Futures up: Dow 33 pts, S&P 4.4 pts, Nasdaq 9.5 pts

 By Chuck Mikolajczak

+Worries about global demand have sparked selloffs in commodities, which in turn have led to weakness in equities.
 However, some equity investors continue to use any dips as a buying opportunity.

 “But on the other hand we have a huge flow of liquidity.”

 Earnings are expected from 28 companies in the benchmark S&P index on Thursday, including Dow components Microsoft Corp and IBM after the close.